 3. Have a Scavenger Hunt

 As mentioned above, a scavenger hunt is a fun activity for kids to do in the car.
 It gives them a reason to pay attention to the world around them.
 Not only are scavenger hunts easy to do in the car, but they can be adjusted to be appropriate for any age child.
-You can either make up your own, buy Rubber Neckers or another travel game, or print off our free road trip scavenger hunt from the travel resource library.
-(See the box at the bottom of the page on how to get the password to the library.)
+You can either make up your own or buy one such as Rubber Neckers.

 4. Road Trip Karaoke